January 9, 2020

 Traumatic Brain Injuries

-A traumatic brain injury (TBI) occurs when outside forces disrupt the normal function of the brain.
+traumatic brain injury (TBI) occurs when outside forces disrupt the normal function of the brain.
 For example, a bump to the head or a jolt can cause brain damage.
 This contrasts with an acquired brain injury which can be due to an internal problem like a lack of oxygen.
 TBIs are common in car accidents that involve significant force.
 If the head strikes the windshield, steering wheel, asphalt or another surface, the brain can strike the skull.
 This can lead to bleeding, swelling, and bruising of the brain.

 TBIs can range from mild concussions to permanent brain damage but all brain injuries are serious.
 In the most severe cases, victims die, end up in a coma or lose brain activity.
-Even less serious injuries can alter the way a victim thinks, moves or talks.
+Even less serious injuries can alter the way a victim thinks, moves, or talks.
 Surgery and rehab can improve the chances of recovery in some accident victims, but each case is unique.
-Some people have to live the effects of the injury for the rest of their lives.
+Some people have to live with the effects of the injury for the rest of their lives.

 Spinal Cord Injuries and Paralysis

 The speed at which two vehicles collide in a head-on collision is equal to the combined speeds of the two vehicles.
-Drivers who cause head-on crashes are often distracted, speeding or under the influence of drugs or alcohol.
+Drivers who cause head-on crashes are often distracted, speeding, or under the influence of drugs or alcohol.
 Some fall asleep at the wheel.
 This means the drivers involved often don’t have the time or the wherewithal to hit their brakes ahead of the crash.
 Since the human body can’t withstand a high-velocity impact, the injuries are catastrophic.

 One of the most serious types of injuries is a spinal cord injury.
 Spinal injuries prevent the body and the brain from communicating properly.
 Sometimes, the signals which control movement and sensation get disrupted.
 This can lead to partial or total paralysis.
 The individual may not be able to feel or move parts of the body, especially the area below the point of injury.
 It’s impossible to cure a spinal cord injury but patients may improve with ongoing rehabilitation.